alvarezrrj/alirey/README.md

 + BookingController->edit()
     - Find another way to see if day is full inside while loop to avoid so many round trips to DB
 + Link Google calendar and/or iCal
++ Give the client an option not to enter their phone number (they will have to start the call instead of receiving it)
++ External login

 ### For a multi-therapist scenario